forestryio/forestry.io/hugo/content/blog/add-e-commerce-to-your-static-site-with-snipcart.md

 ### API Key Security

-Although I blurred the key in the screenshot, the API key you received from Snipcart is a **Public API Key.** This key is inserted directly into the HTML.
+Although I blurred the key in the screenshot, the API key you receive from Snipcart is a **Public API Key.** This key is inserted directly into the HTML.
 Since this key is already publicly visible, it is OK for this key to be added directly to your git repo.

 ## Setting Up Our Products